 I adjust the way I work to suit you as an individual and the goals we agree for our sessions.
-This means our conversations may take quite a different shape if you want practical support for a specific issue, compared to if you seek a more open space for reflection and growth.
+This means our conversations will take quite a different shape if you want practical support for a specific issue, compared to if you seek a more open space for reflection and growth.
 But in general, you can expect our time together to cover the following stages:

 Throughout all this I will do my best to meet you with warmth and honesty, with curiosity and steady attention.
 Together we will help you find a natural ease and confidence in yourself, and authentic change in your life and your relationships.